deepanshs/mrsimulator/docs/configuring_simulator.rst

     value of `decompose_spectrum` is ``none``.

-:numref:`fig5_config` depicts the simulation of the line-shape from two spin systems where the contributions from individual spin-systems are co-added.
+:numref:`fig5_config` depicts the simulation of the line-shape from two spin systems where the contributions from individual spin systems are co-added.

 ``spin_system``
 '''''''''''''''

-When the value of this attribute is ``spin_system``, the resulting simulation is a series of spectra, each arising from a spin-system.
-In this case, the number of spectra is the same as the number of spin-system objects.
+When the value of this attribute is ``spin_system``, the resulting simulation is a series of spectra, each arising from a spin system.
+In this case, the number of spectra is the same as the number of spin system objects.
 Try setting the value of the decompose_spectrum attribute to `spin_system` and observe the simulation.